Mosquitofish: Naming and taxonomy

 The mosquitofish is a member of the family Poeciliidae of order Cyprinodontiformes.
 The genus name Gambusia is derived from the Cuban Spanish term gambusino, meaning "useless".
 The common name, mosquitofish, is derived from their use for biological control of mosquitoes, which itself was based on early observations that, in certain circumstances, they can reduce mosquito abundances.
 Classification of the western mosquitofish has been difficult due to their similarity to the eastern mosquitofish, and according to ITIS (Integrated Taxonomic Information System), G. holbrooki (eastern mosquitofish) may be an invalid taxonomic name, and could be considered a subspecies of G. affinis.

 Diet

 Mosquitofish are diet generalists, but they are considered "larvivorous" because they consume the larvae of mosquitoes and other aquatic insects.
 Their diet consists of zooplankton, small insects and insect larvae, and detritus material.
 Mosquitofish feed on mosquito larvae at all stages of life, if mosquito larvae are available in the environment.
 Adult females can consume up to hundreds of mosquito larvae in one day.
 Maximum consumption rate in a day by one mosquitofish has been observed to be from 42%–167% of its own body weight.
-However, they can suffer mortality if fed only mosquito larvae, and survivors of this diet shows poor growth and maturation.
+However, they can suffer mortality if fed only mosquito larvae, and survivors of this diet show poor growth and maturation.
 As generalists, mosquitofish have also shown cannibalistic behavior on the young of their own species.